Dreaming of a road trip abroad?

-Have at least a rough idea of your route to work out how much time you will need.
+Have a rough idea of your route to determine how much time you will need.

-Always allow extra time for the unexpected so that you don’t need to rush.
+Always allow extra time for the unexpected so you don’t need to rush.

-Decide where you want to stay – in hotels, hostels, Airbnb, campsites, etc.
+Decide where you want to stay – in hotels, hostels, apartments, campsites, etc.

 If you are just starting, it’s a good idea to pre-book your accommodation to have peace of mind.